0330 822 0505

 When it comes to determining the amount of life cover you need to have, the general rule is to calculate your long-term financial obligations and then subtract your assets.
 The gap is what your life insurance policy will need to fill.

-Since it can sometimes be hard to know exactly what you should be included in the above calculation, there are also a few rules you can follow to determine how much life insurance is needed for your own peace of mind:
+Since it can sometimes be hard to know exactly what you should include in the above calculation, there are also a few rules you can follow to determine how much life insurance is needed for your own peace of mind:

 • 10 times your salary or less: This rule is a bit rough and ready since it doesn’t look in detail at the needs of your family or take into account any savings or existing life insurance policies you might have in place.
 This rule of thumb will pay off debt and allow your family time to grieve without the stress of financial concern, but it won’t replace your full income for the rest of their lives.